-Now unless you’re hopping over the border from marvelous Montenegro, or just been to explore Mostar in Bosnia and Herzegovina, there’s a strong chance you’re arriving in Croatia by air.
+Now unless you’re hopping over the border from marvelous Montenegro, or just been to explore Budapest, there’s a strong chance you’re arriving in Croatia by air.
 But, after this, most travelers will spend their time sailing across the country, hopping from high seas ferry to small local boat.

 That said, if you’re thinking of adding Zagreb or Pula to your Croatia itinerary, you’re best placed to book a flight.
 You can’t go wrong with local carrier, Croatia Airlines, who fly from Zagreb daily to destinations like Dubrovnik, Rijeka and Zadar and also operate a weekly ‘summer’ service between spring and autumn between destinations like Rijeka to Split or Dubrovnik.

 Throw any ideas of a romantic railway out the window – Croatia is not really the place for train travel.
 Railway connections in Croatia, while not rudimentary, are geared towards cargo transport or run on less-touristy routes.

 The only real options for visitors really yearning for a train experience is to look at the Zagreb to Rijeka or Zagreb to Split routes, although both of those have efficient, high end bus routes that could get you there in less time.
 That said, in summer there is a special Zagreb to Split overnight train which might just scratch that railway itch, particularly if you’re wanting to jump on an early ferry out to the islands.

 In Croatia, the ferry is king but buses can be used when you really need to connect between over ground destinations.

 Like air travel, the biggest transportation hub for buses is Zagreb, where you can generally hop on a bus to many of the far-flung destinations like Zadar, Rijeka or the coastal beauties of Split or Dubrovnik.